yaelbh/qiskit-sympy-provider/README.md

 ## Usage

-We recommend to follow the [usage example](examples/sympy_statevector.py).
+We recommend to follow the [usage examples](examples), starting with a [basic use case](examples/sympy_statevector.py).
 More general information and education on running quantum simulation can be found in the [Qiskit tutorials](https://github.com/Qiskit/qiskit-tutorial).

 ## Authors